 The Montanari family own four farms.
 They were originally not on my list of coffee farms to visit, but having heard about what they are doing I was privileged enough to visit.
 The farm is in its third generation and the younger son (Marcelo Montanari – Owner of Fazenda São Paulo) is very involved in the farm.
 He is a qualified agronomist and lectures at the local university which hold an number of coffee related courses.
 In fact Sandra also lectures there, Sandra was our primary guide at Expocaccer (see pic at previous farm or next to Acacia tree at Pântano).

 Pic below is Frog Quaffer on their bags Expocaccer prepared for them.
-Also you can see their sustainability award they received.
-So some of what follows is quiet intense, and relies on the fact that you should have read lessons learnt about Brazilian coffee.
+Also, you can see their sustainability award they received.
+So some of what follows is quite intense, and relies on the fact that you should have read lessons learnt about Brazilian coffee.

 - 100 % of their water, used in the wet process and the separating processing is reused.